Family devastated after man allegedly killed by Kansas City landlord over heating complaint

-LIBERTY, Mo — Forty-five-year-old Gordon McBeth pleaded not guilty to second-degree murder in the stubbing death of 28-year-old Darryl Gilland.
+LIBERTY, Mo.
+(WDAF) — Forty-five-year-old Gordon McBeth pleaded not guilty to second-degree murder in the stabbing death of 28-year-old Darryl Gilland.

 It happened Friday at a home on North Topping Avenue in Kansas City, Missouri, where Gilland lived and McBeth was his landlord.